 If students fail to earn a grade of C or better in a required course at Marquette University, they will still receive credit for the course as long as the grade is at least a D or above; however, students must repeat the course to continue in the Nursing major.
 If students take the course at an outside institution (not permitted for any NURS or HEAL course), the official transcript must be sent to Marquette after the course is taken.
 The course will fulfill any applicable content requirements if the student earns a C or above, but the credits will not appear on the student’s Marquette transcript, nor will the grade be factored into their GPA.

 Clinical/Health Requirements and Criminal Background Checks

-CastleBranch requests documentation on the following items:
+CastleBranch requires documentation on the following items:

 Provide a copy of your card.
 CPR certification must be obtained by November 1 of sophomore year and maintained throughout the program.
 Only American Heart Association Basic Life Support (BLS) Provider certification, which includes Automated Electronic Defibrillator (AED), is accepted, and it must be renewed every two years.
 Certification at Marquette University is available.

-Must be within the past 10 years.
+Must be within the past 10 years; renewal every 10 years.

 TB Skin Test*